-A majority of Americans in highly vaccinated counties now live in covid hot spots, Post analysis finds
+Spread of delta variant ignites covid hot spots in highly vaccinated parts of the U.S., Post analysis finds

-Two-thirds of Americans in highly vaccinated counties now live in coronavirus hot spots, according to an analysis by The Washington Post, as outbreaks of the highly transmissible delta variant — once concentrated in poorly vaccinated pockets — ignite in more populated and immunized areas.
+Two-thirds of Americans in highly vaccinated counties now live in coronavirus hot spots, according to an analysis by The Washington Post, as outbreaks of the highly transmissible delta variant — once concentrated in poorly vaccinated pockets — ignite in more populated and immunized areas still short of herd immunity.

-The Post analysis illustrates how rapidly the state of the pandemic changed in July from a problem for the unvaccinated to a nationwide concern.
+The Post analysis illustrates how rapidly the state of the pandemic changed in July from a problem for the unvaccinated to a nationwide concern, though life in highly vaccinated states is still safer.

-The Post classified the highest top quarter of counties as high vaccination, with at least 54 percent of the population fully vaccinated.
+The Post classified the highest quarter of counties as high vaccination, with at least 54 percent of the population fully vaccinated.
 The lowest quarter of counties were classified as low vaccination, with fewer than 40 percent of the population fully vaccinated.
-The CDC identifies hot spots as areas with high and rising caseloads, as compared with areas with moderate or low covid-19 outbreaks.
+The Centers for Disease Control and Prevention identifies hot spots as areas with high and rising caseloads, as compared with areas with moderate or low coronavirus outbreaks.

-On the Fourth of July, just four percent of residents of highly vaccinated communities lived in hot spots, compared with 13 percent of people in low-vaccination areas.
+On the Fourth of July, just 4 percent of residents of highly vaccinated communities lived in hot spots, compared with 13 percent of people in low-vaccination areas.
 The outbreaks initially grew in the poorly vaccinated areas, where 28 percent of residents lived in hot spots as of July 14, compared with 13 percent of residents in highly vaccinated communities.

 The gap narrowed in recent weeks as cases surged in major West Coast cities, South Florida urban centers and the New York-to-Boston corridor.
 By August, it closed.
 About two-thirds of residents living in both highly and poorly vaccinated counties are now in hot spots with high and rising caseloads.

+Even in communities where at least 70 percent of the population is fully vaccinated, delta is so widespread that 6 in 10 residents are in hot spots.

-Their experiences are not the same.
+Their experiences are not the same as those in sparsely vaccinated hot spots.
 It’s like the difference between being in a trailer and a house in a hurricane: Both might get hit, but one harder than the other.

 Living in a hot spot while vaccinated today is much safer than living in a hot spot while unvaccinated last summer.
-High-vaccination states have one-third the number of new cases per capita as low-vaccination states.
+High-vaccination states have one-third the number of new cases per capita that low-vaccination states have.

-Hospitalization rates in states with less than 40 percent of their population fully vaccinated are four times higher than states that are at least 54 percent vaccinated, The Post found.
+Hospitalization rates in states with less than 40 percent of their population fully vaccinated are four times those in states that are at least 54 percent vaccinated, The Post found.

 Oregon is seeing such differences as hospitalizations reach all-time highs and Portland, in a county where two-thirds are fully vaccinated, is a hot spot alongside sparsely vaccinated rural counties.